Cat Body Language Decoded

 Dr Lauren Finka is a cat behaviourist – yep, it’s a real job title!
 Cool, right?
 She says a lot of the affection cats show their two-legged parents is down to something called neoteny.
 Neoteny refers to an adult mammal keeping aspects of its childlike behaviour.
 And no, we’re not talking about your partner pouting when you ask them to wash the dishes.

-Kneading is a prime example.
-Cats do this with their feline mother and often with humans too.
+For example, why do cats knead?
+Cats knead their feline mother and often extend this behaviour to humans too.
 Kittens knead to release milk as babies, but when they grow up with humans instead of other cats they knead us to show contentment.
 The claws digging in might not make you too content.
 But as long as kitty is happy it’s all good, right?

 And it doesn’t stop at kneading.
 Cats also have a special solicitation purr just for us humans.
 Read our article on why cats purr to find out more about that.